 Sure, there are a few truck stops along the way, but with a rest area closure, those parking spaces are filling quickly.
 From Chelsea, it’s about an hour to get to the border and approximately 20 minutes before the first truck stop in Canada off of the 401 Highway.

 So here’s the deal: it’s a drainage issue.
 The Michigan Department of Transportation said it will remain closed through August.
 This is temporary and not COVID-19-related.
 If you’re driving into Canada using this route, prepare for sparse parking and make sure you have plenty of fuel.

-Similar to the situation in both April and May, Love’s and TA Express opened a total of six new locations, adding more than 600 (!) parking spaces:
+Love’s, TA Express and Pilot opened a total of seven new locations, adding more than 700 (!) parking spaces:

 - Love’s at 11700 Fort Campbell Blvd. (off of Interstate 24, Exit 86) in Oak Grove, Ky.
 (101 truck parking spaces).

 - Love’s at 11151 Highway 280E (off of Interstate 16, Exit 143) in Ellabell, Ga.
 (97 spaces).

 - Love’s at 13820 Highway 641 N. (off of Interstate 40, Exit 126) in Holladay, Tenn.
 (124 spaces).

 - Love’s at 482 Tree Farm Rd. (off of Interstate 70, Exit 175) in New Florence, Mo.
 (89 spaces).

 - TA Express at 2615 N.W.
 Stallings Drive (off of Interstate 69 at US 59) in Nacogdoches, Texas (95 spaces).